https://www.storyboardthat.com/articles/e/propaganda

 • public squares and town halls

-There are very obvious uses of propaganda that many students will be familiar with, such as the anti-Semitic propaganda of Nazi Germany, or the pro-war posters in the United States during World Wars I and II.
-Check out The Moon is Down by John Steinbeck, which was written as a pro-democracy novella for the occupied countries of World War II.
+There are very obvious uses that many students will be familiar with, such as the anti-Semitic propaganda of Nazi Germany, or the pro-war posters in the United States during World Wars I and II.
+Check out The Moon is Down by John Steinbeck, which was written as a pro-democracy novella for the occupied countries of World War II, and is another example.
 Steinbeck’s book was considered a huge success, and was covertly translated and passed out by underground rebels across Europe.

 In response to the rise of propaganda and concern that the general public did not know how to critically analyze information, the Institute of Propaganda Analysis was established in 1937 by Edward Filene, Kirtley Mather, and Clyde R. Miller.
-The purpose of the Institute was to provide the general public information about the types of propaganda, the tactics used in propaganda, and strategies to analyze it in order to combat the psychological effects and success of such information.
+The purpose of the Institute was to provide the general public data about the types of propaganda, the tactics used, and strategies to analyze it in order to combat the psychological effects and success of such information.
 It operated until 1942, and it classified propaganda into seven key categories.

 Creates a sense of isolation for audience members who have not yet joined the cause.
 It appeals strongly to our sense of conformity and longing to belong to a part of a group.